 9:00am – 4:00pm

 The Australian Institute for Disaster Resilience (AIDR) will host a development session to introduce Disaster Resilience Education for Schools.
 This event will include presentations and discussions about current research and activities for disaster resilience education for young people, and identify where gaps exist.
-AIDR will host their annual National DRASEN Forum in association with this event, allowing participants to gain a greater understanding of the work currently underway in their jurisdiction.
+AIDR will host their annual National DRANZSEN Forum in association with this event, allowing participants to gain a greater understanding of the work currently underway in their jurisdiction.

 9:30am – 4:00pm